What follows is a list of resources that can be applied specifically to landing page optimization.

 The top referring sites and linking sites also provide further evidence that SoundClouds core audience is hip and trendy.

 Ideally, the images on your landing page should have a representative of your target market.
 But beyond that, sell the emotional value of the product or service your visitor will get after “conversion.”

 Images can also be used to “hack” our natural viewing patterns, and direct our eyes where to look next by following some simple compositional rules.

 Remember in the last section I said a viewer’s natural instinct is to look for a dominate headline when a page loads?
 That instinct is superseded the moment you introduce real people or “humanoids” into the mix.

-I always strongly recommending working with a professional to create any visual elements, and stay away from stock photos if you’ve got the budget.
+I always strongly recommend working with a professional to create any visual elements, and stay away from stock photos if you’ve got the budget.

 - How Images Can Boost Your Conversion Rate

-Do This: Ask if there is something unique about your service (or brand) that can’t easily be communicated with static text & images.
+Do this: Ask if there is something unique about your service (or brand) that can’t easily be communicated with static text and images.

-For Brookdale – a community for senior citizens – sticking with video would have cost them $108,000 in monthly revenue.
+For Brookdale, a community for senior citizens, sticking with video would have cost them $106,000 in monthly revenue.

 While the statistics suggest visitors will be anywhere between 64-85% more likely to buy because of video, you have a few things to consider: